Sam Pa: Situation in 2010

 Pa is said to be the President of the China International Fund (CIF) and named by an American Congressional report to be involved in what the report dubbed the "88 Queensway Group" of businesses.
-This is not the legal name of the group, but rather a nickname referring to the fact that all the businesses were registered at a company formation agent's offices in Two Pacific Place, 88 Queensway, Admiralty, Hong Kong.
-Some of the businesses associated with the 88 Queensway Group include China Sonangol, Dayuan International (formerly Beiya International) and No 20 China Railways Bureau.
+This is not the legal name of the group, but a nickname referring to the companies' registered address in Two Pacific Place, 88 Queensway, Admiralty, Hong Kong.
+Some of the businesses associated with the 88 Queensway Group include China Sonangol, Dayuan International (formerly Beiya International), and No 20 China Railways Bureau.
 However, it is unclear exactly how many businesses are involved in the 88 Queensway Group with over 30 companies registered to the same address with operations throughout Sub-Saharan Africa, Latin America, Southeast Asia and the United States.

 Pa's involvement is often not listed in any company documents, but in a common offshore company formation practice he lists the woman believed to be his wife, Veronica Fung, as director in his place.
 Veronica Fung is listed as Director for at least 24 companies, including CIF and China Sonangol.
 Alongside Veronica Fung, Pa is also aided by the husband and wife team Lo Fung Hung and Wang Xiangfei, who also hold directorships on a number of Queensway businesses.
 Despite their titles of director, Lo and Wang have been described as "puppets" controlled by Pa.

 As head of the China International Fund, Pa has traveled to a number of countries meeting high-ranking officials and presidents.
 Some noteworthy inclusions are his connections to Angolan President José Eduardo dos Santos, Zimbabwean President Robert Mugabe, Venezuelan President Hugo Chávez, Argentinean President Cristina Fernández de Kirchner and Guinean Prime Minister Jean-Marie Dore.
 It is also believed the Pa and CIF have business connections in Tanzania and Madagascar.
 Often Pa begins state level relationships at a time when a country is experiencing domestic troubles.
 For example, on 28 September 2009, 150 unarmed pro-democracy Guinean protestors were massacred by Guinean government troops—a week later CIF negotiated a US$7 billion deal with the regime.
 A similar situation occurred in Madagascar following a coup.
 It is thought that Pa, through CIF and its associated companies, has committed upwards of US$20 billion in investment funds, mainly in unstable African dictatorships.